 The Supreme Court heard the case on appeal by the USPTO from the 4th Circuit Court of Appeals.
 Booking.com argued, based on persuasive fact evidence, that the public had come to see Booking.com primarily as a brand, distinct from the generic “booking”.
 The USTPO countered that a generic word cannot ever become “specific”, and therefore eligible for trademark protection, even if becomes associated with a particular brand because of long-usage.

 The decision is likely to be handed down in June.
-Clients should continue to be aware that choosing business names and brand-development decisions can have long term implications for intellectual property protection.
-Client should seek advice from an IP attorney early in their business planning process.
+Clients should continue to be aware that choosing business names and brand-development decisions can have long-term implications for intellectual property protection.
+Clients should seek advice from an IP attorney early in their business planning process.